royqh1979/PyEasyGraphics/docs/tutorials/11_image.rst

 Saving Image
 ------------
-We use use save_image() to save a image to the disk.
+We can use save_image() to save a image to the disk.

 The following program draw a bus and save it to "bus_screen.png" in the current folder.

   Note that because:

-  1. by save_image() will save the default image;
+  1. By default save_image() will save the drawing target image;
-  2. by default the target image is the graphics window.
+  2. By default the target image is the graphics window.

   So we are saving the graphics window.